What are your application requirements? What is your application deadline?

 What are your preceptor’s qualifications?

 Our department currently has more than 20 preceptors providing quality education to pharmacy students and residents.
-Approximately three-fourths of our preceptors have BCPS certification, including specialty credentials in infectious disease and ambulatory care.
+Most of our preceptors have BCPS certification, including specialty credentials in infectious disease, critical care, ambulatory care, and geriatrics.
 More than half of our preceptors have completed residency training.
 Our preceptors work towards meeting and maintaining the rigorous ASHP standards set forth for preceptor qualification.

 What is the staffing requirement?

 Residents are required to staff 32 hours per month.
-Typically residents are scheduled to staff the evening shift (1230-2100) on Saturday/Sunday every other weekend.
-This will occasionally be broken up by holidays, vacations, and conferences throughout the year.
+Typically residents are scheduled to staff the evening shift (1230-2100) on Saturday/Sunday every third weekend.
 Residents will train with a preceptor for the first few months of the year and then typically start staffing shifts autonomously by the beginning of November.
 The Monday following a staffing weekend is usually scheduled as a day off.

 How much time off do residents get?
 Do they work holidays?